Collinformatics/AudioTranscription/README.md

   Use the following command to create a venv for python scripts with the path we just found:

       /your/path/AppData/Local/Programs/Python/Python313/python.exe -m venv venv

+Set up the python interpreter for the project:

+- Find the .exe file in you venv file

+        find . -name python.exe 2>/dev/null

+  Combine the paths